pranavmm14/DIT-DSAL-codes/README.md

-Hey There!<br/>
-     In this repository I am planning to upload all Data Structure And Algorithm lab codes for most of the practicals covered in my college Dr. D. Y. Patil Institute of Technology, Pimpri.
-College is affiliated to Savitribai Phule Pune University and the codes will be according to the SPPU syllabus of 2019 patt.<br/>
-    I plan to create this repository in such a way that it will act as a good resource and refrence in future.
-Following are the titles of Lab Assignments for quick reference:<br/>
+# Data Structures and Algorithms Lab Codes

+Welcome to my GitHub repository for Data Structures and Algorithms lab codes!
+My name is Pranav Mehendale, and I am a computer engineering student at Dr. D. Y. Patil Institute of Technology, Pimpri, which is affiliated to Savitribai Phule Pune University.

+The codes in this repository are based on the SPPU syllabus of 2019 pattern and cover most of the practicals taught in our college.

+## Lab Assignments

+In this repository, you'll find codes for a variety of lab assignments, including:

 1) Consider telephone book database of N clients.
 Make use of a hash table implementation to quicklylook up client‘s telephone number.<br/>